hmza-smha/ngrx/README.md

 When working on an Angular application, there is no out-of-the-box, quick solution for data persistence.
 As a result, the experience of developing a very large application that requires a lot of data communication between components can be very stressful.

-> it is complex *(based on functional programming)*.
+- It is complex *(based on functional programming)*.
+But,
-> Working with large-scale applications requires good architecture and organized structure.
+- Working with large-scale applications requires good architecture and organized structure.
 State management tools such as NgRx can help you maintain a readable codebase as your app scales.

 ## Managing state in frontend applications